etaaa/httpez/README.md

 ## Usage

-Here is a basic example demonstrating how to create a client and make a simple request with headers.
+This example shows how to create a client, set global headers, and perform a GET request with a query parameter.

 ```golang
 package main